Employee Information

 Tell your supervisor right away.
 Your supervisor will then report your injury through the University's online Employer's First Report (EFR) system.
 If your injury developed gradually, tell your supervisor as soon as you realize that it may be job-related.
 Reporting your injury promptly helps to prevent delays in receiving benefits, including medical care you may need to prevent further injury.

-Get Medical Treatment Emergency: (life-threatening injuries)
+Get Medical Treatment for Emergencies: (life-threatening injuries)

-On campus: call 911 for paramedic assistance or 2-3333 for campus police.
+- On campus: call 911 for paramedic assistance or 2-3333 for campus police.

-Off-campus: use the nearest available medical facility for care.
+- Off-campus: use the nearest available medical facility for care.

-Tell the medical staff that the injury happened while working and provide the names of your department, direct supervisor, and the University's Workers' Compensation administrator (Sedgwick, P.O.
+- Tell the medical staff that the injury happened while working and provide the names of your department, direct supervisor, and the University's Workers' Compensation administrator (Sedgwick, P.O.
 Box 14533, Lexington, KY 40512-4533, 1-800-225-2998).

 Urgent Care: (serious injuries but not life-threatening)